Finding Lebanon

 Fattoush.

-Nobody rushes.
+Nobody rushed.

-People sit.
+People lingered.

 Mosques beside nightlife.

-Ancient history beside luxury.
+Ancient history beside luxury hotels.

 Beauty beside visible damage.